 Set the team up for efficiency with investments in demand-generation marketing, lead lists and data sources like ZoomInfo and Seamless + a quality dialer if it’s not already included in your toolset, and call recording for their ongoing coaching (I like Chorus, Gong, and ExecVision).

 Staff with an experienced manager who can develop these green reps, keep them motivated, and provide some semblance of fun and security for this high-turnover position.
 Also, invest in different training for this crew than your full-cycle sellers and go heavy on the “first base skills” to help them get more initial conversations.
 If you have a high price point, pilot human-assisted dialers like ConnectAndSell that will triple the times they land on first base.
 Whoa, a little heavy on the advice.
 Let’s move on.

 Our next position is the AE (Account Executive).
 This could be called an Inside Sales Representative (ISR), Closer, Sales Executive, Rep, or any other general sales position term.
 If the title doesn’t designate top-of-funnel or existing account management, it’s probably this role.
 Again, just ask.
 Totally normal.

 The AE will typically accept (or deny) the lead passed to them, perform the discovery call, conduct the demo, run follow-up, and close the sale.
 Some AE positions will generate their own leads to supplement the BDR/Marketing Leads.
 If they fully own capturing new business and closing it, we often refer to these teams as Acquisition reps – but their titles will be the same as the AE/Sales Executive title roles (confused yet?).

 Typically, AE’s aren’t great at juggling prospecting and working passed leads.
-In fact, the advent of the BDR and uptick of inbound marketing has made tenured AE’s fat, lazy, and happy.
+In fact, the advent of the BDR and uptick of inbound marketing has made tenured AE’s VERY happy.
 They reject leads that aren’t ready to buy today or where the Decision Maker isn’t served up perfectly.
 I lovingly call this Silver Platter Syndrome and frankly it’s a great problem to have.
 If you’re not happy with what’s passing through your funnel to the proposal/contract stage, investigate your lead acceptance rate and open/close your pipeline faucet by adjusting lead-acceptance criteria used by your AE team.